greenplum-db/gpdb/gpdb-doc/markdown/install_guide/upgrading_6_to_7.html.md

 - Read carefully through [Important Changes between Greenplum 6 and Greenplum 7](./changes-6-7-landing-page.html) to identify changes you may need to make in your application before upgrading to Greenplum 7.

-- Read carefully through [Backup and Restore Caveats](#backup-and-restore-caveats) for averting problems that can arise before using `gpbackup`/`gprestore` to move your data.
+- Before using `gpbackup`/`gprestore` to move your data, read carefully through [Backup and Restore Caveats](#backup-and-restore-caveats) to avert problems that can arise.

 >**Note**
 You must use `gpbackup`/`gprestore` if upgrading on the same hardware.
 You may choose between `gpbackup`/`gprestore` and `gpcopy` when upgrading while moving to new hardware.